csswizardry/CSS-Guidelines/index.md

         }

 Now the two declarations only exist once, meaning we’re not repeating ourselves.
-If we ever switch out our web-font, or move to a `font-weight: regular;` version, we only need to make that change in one place.
+If we ever switch out our web-font, or move to a `font-weight: normal;` version, we only need to make that change in one place.

 In short, only DRY code that is actually, thematically related.
 Do not try to